November 5th, 2012 Headsman

 Though he couldn’t match the younger Bush’s execution count, inter-Bush President Bill Clinton famously kneecapped the party’s liberal base by theatrically overseeing the execution of a mentally disabled black cop-killer while on the 1992 campaign trail.

-Nevertheless, we can say this: the father for whose dreams Barack Obama titled his autobiography came to the U.S. to sire the future president on a scholarship program created by Kenyan politician Tom Mboya.
+The post-Bush successor, Barack Obama, showed little taste for capital punishment, drone assassinations aside — but the father for whom he titled his autobiography came to the U.S. to sire the future president on a scholarship program created by Kenyan politician Tom Mboya.
 Mboya was later murdered, and his assassin swung in 1969.

 Entry Filed under: Administrative Messages